python/cpython/Doc/library/getpass.rst

    systems which support the :mod:`pwd` module, otherwise, an exception is raised.

-   In general, this function should be preferred over :func:`os.getlogin()`
+   In general, this function should be preferred over :func:`os.getlogin()`.